mahamshahid18/reactive-code-samples-demo/Emoji Responses API - Node SDK/README.md

-# Getting Started with Star Wars Force Emoji Responses
+# Getting Started with Emoji Responses API

-Just a dumb fun little project, a REST API that responds with emoji's based on the request.
+This is just a  fun little project, a REST API that responds with emoji's based on the request.
 If optional query parameters are set, the emoji being sent out might be different (depending on whether certain conditions are met in the input query parameters).